-- Confirm that Fire Department received alarm via monitoring company as per fire plan Maintenance.
-Notify the following external contacts that the Evacuation Plan is in effect: - All necessary emergency services (fire, police, ambulance, local hospital) - Medical Advisor - o MLTC/HCCSS/Health Authority (as required) - Support Services Office - o Pharmacy - o Evacuation sites - Residents' families - Assign reception team to screen incoming phone calls, transfer media and resident's family member calls directly to themselves.
+- 1) Confirm that Fire Department received alarm via monitoring company as per fire plan

+- Notify the following external contacts that the Evacuation Plan is in effect:

+- All necessary emergency services (fire, police, ambulance, local hospital)

+- o Medical Advisor

+- MLTC/HCCSS/Health Authority (as required)

+- Support Services Office

+- o Pharmacy

+- o Evacuation sites

+- o Residents' families

+- 2) Enact Communications plan

-DUTIES OF THE LOGISTICS LEAD
+DUTIES OF THE HR, PROCUREMNT, AND LOGISTICS LEADS

-- Assign team members to initiate team member fan out call-in list and volunteer call-in list Program TM along with Scheduling Coordinator - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. ADOC
+- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. - 4) Ensure documentation of resident transfers is recorded, ensure people and supplies are available and tracked.